yale-nlp/cpsc488/_pages/logistics.md

 Students must complete a final research project on a topic of their choice related to the class.
 The students can optionally team up with other students but the team size is limited to 2 students.
 (In rare cases and depending on the scope of the proposed project, a group of size 3 may be also allowed.)

 -   **5%**: proposal
-    -   Students should submit a 1 page proposal for their project by week 5-6.
+    -   Students should submit a 1-2 page proposal for their project.
 The proposal should state and motivate the problem, and position the proposed project within related work.
 The project proposal should also include a brief description of the approach as well as the experimental plan (e.g., baselines, datasets, etc) to validate the effectiveness of the approach.
 Here are some ideas on types of projects.:
     -   For undergraduate students the project could be reimplementation of an exsiting method,  a new user-facing application that uses foundation models for a new problem, a comprehensive survey into a subtopic of interest, deeper investigation of a paper and providing further insights by conducting additional experiments, or novel reseach.
     -   For graduate students the project should include a component of novelty.
 E.g., it could propose a novel research, a novel investigation of existing methods, an extension of prior work for a specific purpose, or a new application.